anthonypdawson/divine-devops-universe/_posts/2025-05-03-solomon-arbitration.md

 ---

+**Note:**
-**Note:** API subject to override by `/mercy/manual-review` endpoint.
+- API subject to override by `/mercy/manual-review` endpoint.
-Authorized agents: Nathan, Samuel, RootOperator=“God”
+- Authorized agents: Nathan, Samuel, RootOperator=“God”
+- The `wisdom.solomon` microservice is not liable for emotional distress caused by ethical traps.
+  - For escalations, please contact `/mercy/manual-review`.